-By measuring that angle, scientist can calculate the distance.
+By measuring that angle, scientists can calculate the distance.
 But there is quite a large obstacle.
 Most stars are so far away that the angle is so narrow it is impossible to accurately measure.

-In an attempt to obtain a wider angle, astronomers take measurements on both extremes of Earth’s orbit around the sun – which allows for a triangular base of about one hundred and eighty six million miles.
-Now, one hundred and eighty six million miles sounds like quite a base, but not when we consider the distance to the most distant stars.
+In an attempt to obtain a wider angle, astronomers take measurements on both extremes of Earth’s orbit around the sun – which allows for a triangular base of about one hundred and eighty-six million miles.
+Now, one hundred and eighty-six million miles sounds like quite a base, but not when we consider the distance to the most distant stars.
 A star only hundreds of light years away would result in an angle similar to that observed by two surveyors in New York standing a few feet apart and focusing on a dot in Los Angeles.
 Quite a narrow angle.

-The bottom line is that there is no way to use this method to accurately measure the distance of far away stars and galaxies.
+The bottom line is that there is no way to use this method to accurately measure the distance of faraway stars and galaxies.
 All we have to go on is the educated guesses of scientists.